CaptainOuch/Text_Improvement_Engine/README.md

 # Text_Improvement_Engine
-Using embeddings, propose improved phrasing.
+Using embeddings by openai, propose improved phrasing.
+Splitted text into double and triple words values list.
+Then parsed into embeddings model.